Siguza/IOHIDeous/docs/index.md

 -   `leak` (`make leak`)
     Targets High Sierra, just to prove that no separate KASLR leak is needed.
 -   `hid` (`make hid`)
-    Targets Sierra and High Sierra, achieves full kernel r/w and disables SIP to prove that the vulnerability can be exploited by any unprivileged user on all recent versions of macOS.
+    Targets Sierra and High Sierra (up to 10.13.1, see [README](https://github.com/Siguza/IOHIDeous/)), achieves full kernel r/w and disables SIP to prove that the vulnerability can be exploited by any unprivileged user on all recent versions of macOS.

 Note: The `ioprint` and `ioscan` utilities I'm using in this write-up are available from my [iokit-utils](https://github.com/Siguza/iokit-utils) repository.
 I'm also using my [hsp4 kext][hsp4] along with [kern-utils](https://github.com/Siguza/ios-kern-utils) to inspect kernel memory.